-When you create a new account in CloudCheckr, you always need to enter in your cloud provider credentials in order to ensure CloudCheckr can ingest your data.
+When you create a new account in CloudCheckr, you must enter in your cloud provider credentials to ensure CloudCheckr can ingest your data.

-- The first screen is Select Template.
-Click Next.
+- Click Next.

-- In the Specify Details screen, paste the External ID that you copied in Step 3.
-Click Next.
+- In the ExternalID text field in the Parameters section, paste the external ID that you copied from Cloudcheckr, and click Next.

 - Copy the Role ARN value and return to CloudCheckr.

 - In the AWS Role ARN text field, past the Role ARN value and click Update.

 Your account will now be populated with proper AWS credentials that Cloudcheckr will continue to update with new permissions whenever new features are released.